 Organizations may be held responsible for conduct in accordance with guidelines applicable to individual students.
 Organizations may be held responsible for their conduct determined to be a recognized group activity regardless of location (on or off University premises) or University supervision or sponsorship.
 Organizations may be sanctioned in a manner suitable to circumstances, similar to those outlined for individual students.

-E. Other offenses include, but are not limited to:
+E. Other offenses include, but are not limited to, the following:

 Is convicted of a misdemeanor or felony for the sale, possession, distribution, or transfer of narcotics or controlled substances. * (See below)

 *In this context, “conviction” is intended and understood to include pleas of guilty, pleas of nolo contendere, and diversion agreements.